Flavour Invariants of the N Higgs Doublet Model: Algebraic Expressions of Flavour Invariants for the NHDM

 which allows one to write invariants $I_1^0$ through $I_6^0$ in terms of the quark masses and invariants $I_1^k$ through $I_6^k$ in terms of the eigenvalues of the interaction with $\mathcal{H}_k$.

 Also, for diagonal matrices $D = \textrm{diag} (m_1, m_2, m_3)$, $E = \textrm{diag} (n_1, n_2, n_3)$, and a general unitary matrix $U_{uni}$, parametrised as Eq.~\eqref{unitary parametrisation},

-which allows one to write invariants $I_7^0$ through $I_{10}^0$ in terms of the quark masses and CKM parameters, and invariants $I_7^k$ through $I_{22}^k$ in terms of the quark masses, eigenvalues of the interaction with $\mathcal{H}_k$, and mixing angles and CKM like phase of the respective $C_k$ matrix.
+which allows one to write invariants $I_7^0$ through $I_{10}^0$ in terms of the quark masses and CKM parameters, and invariants $I_7^k$ through $I_{22}^k$ in terms of the quark masses, eigenvalues of the interaction with $\mathcal{H}_k$, and mixing angles and CKM-like phase of the respective $C_k$ matrix.

-Then, for diagonal matrices $D = \textrm{diag} (m_1, m_2, m_3)$, $E = \textrm{diag} (n_1, n_2, n_3)$, a CKM like unitary matrix $Y_{uni}$ with only one complex phase, and unitary matrices $U_{uni}$ and $V_{uni}$ without the three right most phases of Eq.~\eqref{unitary parametrisation},
+Then, for diagonal matrices $D = \textrm{diag} (m_1, m_2, m_3)$, $E = \textrm{diag} (n_1, n_2, n_3)$, a CKM{-like unitary matrix $Y_{uni}$ with only one complex phase, and unitary matrices $U_{uni}$ and $V_{uni}$ without the three right most phases of Eq.~\eqref{unitary parametrisation},

 which, if expanded, would allow one to write invariants $I_{23}^k$ through $I_{26}^k$ in terms of the quark masses, eigenvalues of the interaction with $\mathcal{H}_k$, mixing angles and phase of the CKM matrix, and mixing angles and phases of the respective $C_{Lk}$ matrix.